chipster/chipster-openshift/k3s/tools-bin-host-mount.md

 bash restart.bash
 watch kubectl get pod
 ```

-You can also take a look at [the download script](https://github.com/chipster/chipster-openshift/blob/master/k3s/helm/chipster/templates/download-tools-bin-job.yaml) that downloads the tools-bin package in pieces (and optionally in parallel).

 If you already downloaded the tools-bin to a PVC, you could also locate the correct volume: